28 Most Popular Types of Necklaces – From Then to Now

 riviere necklace

-Georgian riviere necklace by Trademark Antiques.
+Georgian riviere necklace.
 See it here.

 The Riviere necklace is a relatively short chain made of precious or semi-precious gemstones of varying sizes.
 It sits gracefully around the decolletage and does not have a central ornament like a pendant, which gives it a sleek and elegant overall look.